Yakov5776/gh-apkmirror-dl/README.md

 - **version:** (Optional) The version of the app you want to download, defaults to the latest version if not specified.
 - **bundle:** (Optional) Whether to use the app bundle instead of the APK file, defaults to `true` if not specified.
 - **filename:** (Optional) Defaults to the file name provided by the server if not specified.

+**Outputs:**

+- **filename:** The filename the app was downloaded as, which will return the file name provided by the server if not overridden by the parameter.